megawubs/trakt-api-wrapper/_posts/2015-06-09-response-handlers.md

 A Response Handler is a simple object that can be used to handle the response of an executed request.
 You can make a `ResponseHandler` by creating a class that extends `Wubs\Trakt\Response\Handlers\AbstractResponseHandler` and implements `Wubs\Trakt\Contracts\ResponseHandler`.
-The only method you need to implement is this the handle method.
-The return value of this method is what's eventually returned from the `AbstractRequest::execute()` method.
+The only method you need to implement is the handle method.
+The return value of this method is what's eventually returned from the `AbstractRequest::make()` method.

 Lets say we have the class `MyResponseHandler` and let it implement the handle method like this: